sarahcec/ipsie/ipsie-v1-draft.md

 ## Convey Required Authentication Level to the IdP

-> be able to convey to the customer's IdP that I require a certain authentication level
+> be able to convey to the customer's IdP that I require a certain authentication level, request step-up, or request re-authentication of the user via the customer's IdP

 ## Know whether Required Authentication Level was Met at the IdP

-> know whether that authentication level was met at the IdP during a sign-in
+> know whether that authentication level was met at the IdP during a sign-in, step-up, or re-authentication event

-## Convey request for step-up or re-authentication to the IdP to the customer's IdP

-> request step-up or re-authentication of the user via the customer's IdP

 ## Receive Notifications of Revoked Tokens